 Mary’s mother used to be absent for days, weeks, months and even years, spending most of her time at home in the bedroom with the door closed.
 Formal when she emerged, she would converse with Mary while someone came to do her hair and nails.

-Didn’t she always unfairly judge Mom with her father’s critical eyes and blame her mother for their divorce?
+She regretted it now, to judge Mom with her father’s critical eyes and blame Mom for their divorce?
 It had been a different time.
 Back then, all she knew was to blame the woman starting with Eve, or to blame the help: the butler did it.